 - by Lars Carlberg

-Florian Lauer of Peter Lauer has cleared Lambertskirch of thorny scrubs and replanted this historic vineyard with old Riesling cuttings.
+Florian Lauer of Peter Lauer has cleared Lambertskirch of thorny scrub and replanted this historic vineyard with old Riesling cuttings.
 Once farmed by his father and grandfather, the site is above the Saar River just downstream from the steep parcel of wurzelecht, or ungrafted, old vines at Schonfels, another vineyard on the same slope that Florian has re-cultivated.

 Lambertskirch lies above the former parish church of St. Lambert (hence the name), which later became for a period of time a church graveyard (see photograph).
 The church once belonged to the villages of Ayl, Biebelhausen, the farm “auf Kaipig,” Niederleuken, and Saarburg.
-It’s uncertain when the parish lost its function as a house of worship.
+It’s uncertain when the parish lost its role as a house of worship.
 In 1803, the Bishop Mannay noted that there were neither benches nor confessionals inside, although a wedding is supposed to have taken place here in 1826.
 Today’s chapel was erected on the spot of the rundown church at around 1850.